AlexHartog/training_log/README.md

 - [x] Graphs
 - [] Additional graphs
 - [] Add HTTPS
+- [] Save JSON data from strava
+- [] Move to proper logger
+- [] Add activity zones
+- [] CRUD operations
+- [] Squash migrations
+- [] Add strava import action on an activity
+- [] How to deal with too many requests to strava when getting activity zones?
+- [] Implement Strava webhooks
+- [] Add more athlete data
+- [] Save strava athlete id

 ### Important
 - [x] Fix migrations in docker compose.
 What is happening?
 It thinks it's on version 1